 7. Cast iron skillet

-Cooking with a cast iron is a fantastic way to impart your food with an important nutrient.
 Well-seasoned cast iron skillets are essentially non-stick without toxic coatings and can last for generations.
 They hold and distribute heat very well, so food cooks evenly.

 Cooking in a cast iron skillet gives food a wonderful texture and easy clean up.
 Cooking in cast iron can also help improve iron levels which can be important for women of child-bearing age.
-Here’s a pre-seasoned cast iron skillet to help get you started.
+Learn more about the healthiest pans to cook with.

 What to eat on a clean eating diet?